Curvature Perturbations and Anomaly explain Dark Energy: Introduction

 \section{Introduction}

 Cosmological constant problem has been recognized as one of the greatest riddles in physics \cite{WS} .
-If it is non-vanishing, it can be at one of the fundamental scales.
+If it is non-vanishing, it could be at one of the fundamental scales.
 The most natural scale is the Planck scale $M_P$.
 However the present value turns out to be much smaller than that by the factor $10^{30}$.
-The energy density $(10^{-3}eV)^4$ is of a familiar magnitude for us.
+The dark energy density $(10^{-3}eV)^4$ is of familiar magnitude for us.
 It might be related to biology .
 Although such a possibility cannot be ruled out, there might be a simpler solution \cite{Polyakov}\cite{Jackiw}\cite{TW}.
 In fact, the universe may have started with de Sitter expansion\cite{KKN}.
-It then went through inflation to prepare big bang \cite{InfAG, ksato,InfLD,InfPS}.

-The greatest mystery here is inflaton and its relation to dark energy.
-We interpret dark energy as the residual cosmological constant.
-We assume inflaton decayed due to its nontrivial potential.
-We do not discuss it in this paper assuming it plays a minor role in the history of dark energy.
-We rather focus on the evolution of the metric degrees of freedom.
-Since the conformal mode is a part of space time metric, $\sqrt{-g}=\exp(4\omega)$, the reheating temperature is low if our overall view is correct.
-Our basic strategy is to solve Friedmann's equation with the equilibrium condition $\Gamma\sim H$.

-Due to the $\omega- h-h$ couplings in the anomaly where $h$ denotes a gluon, the dark energy decays by emitting a pair of gluons.
-The decay width $\Gamma$ is determined by our identification of dark energy and cosmo logical constant.
+The greatest mystery here is the identity of inflaton and its relation to dark energy.
+We have shown that the linear inflaton potential $V(f)=1-2\gamma f$ is generated at the one-loop level \cite{KKM},